 I have many ideas and sketches in the planning stages for sculpting more endangered species animals for the Blue Moon Series.
 A Sumatran Elephant will be finished at the end of 2016, an Oaxaca Humming Bird, and Arctic Wolf, a Pygmy Hippo an Amur Leopard, a Polar Bear, Sea Otter and Rothschild Giraffe are all in my imagination.

-Mark and I live out on the prairie where Lakota Sioux tribes lived once upon a time.
-Wind is a frequent companion here and I have a hard time finding peace inside when the wind is howling outside and so I put that restless howling energy into a series of horse sculptures and named each one after the Lakota Sioux’s legend of the founding of the four (wind) directions.
+I lived out on the prairie where Lakota Sioux tribes lived once upon a time.
+Wind was a frequent companion there.
+I had a hard time finding peace inside when the wind was howling outside and so I put that restless howling energy into a series of horse sculptures and named each one after the Lakota Sioux’s legend of the founding of the four (wind) directions.

 I think it’s important to maintain a dialogue about the culture of the indigenous people who live wherever we find ourselves.
 We can talk about the history from a one-dimensional historical perspective, of course.
 But that doesn’t help much to keep all the unique cultures there are and have been integrated into all of humankind.
 In a sense dry historical facts just keep us separated from one another.
 We call where I live, the United States, a melting pot.
 But truly long before we were here there was already a great diversity of peoples here with a myriad of cultures, languages and legends.